Optimal error bounds for nonexpansive fixed-point iterations in normed spaces: General Mann iterations

 \subsection{Sharp error bounds via optimal transport metrics}

 The expression \eqref{worstResidual} for the worst-case error bound is not easy to handle.
 Below we present an alternative formula $\Psi_n(\pi)=R_n(\pi)$ which is more manageable in view of optimizing over $\pi$.
-In order to estimate the fixed point residuals $\|x^n-Tx^n\|$ we follow the approach in \cite{bravo2018sharp} and further developed in \cite{bcc2020}.
+In order to estimate the fixed point residuals $\|x^n-Tx^n\|$ we follow the approach in Bravo \& Cominetti \cite{bravo2018sharp} and further developed in Bravo {\em et al.} \cite{bcc2020}.
 This is based on estimates of the distance between iterates $\|x^m-x^n\|\leq d_{m,n}$, where the bounds $d_{m,n}$ are defined by a nested sequence of optimal transport problems.

 Starting with $d_{-1,-1}=0$ and $d_{-1,j}=d_{j,-1}= {\rm diam}(C)=1$ for all $j\in\NN$, we consider the double-indexed family of reals $d_{m,n}$ for $m,n\in\NN$ defined by

 where $\Fcal(\pi^m,\pi^n)$ denotes the set of transport plans taking $\pi^m$ into $\pi^n$, that is, the set of all $z=(z_{i,j})_{i=0,\ldots,m; j=0,\ldots n}$ such that $z_{i,j}\geq 0$ and